damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ## Calls, Trainings, Implementation Support, and Live Upgrade Assistance

 As described in more detail in the [support listings](https://about.gitlab.com/support/) as well as the [support onboarding page](/handbook/support/onboarding/), we offer services beyond simply responding to tickets.
-More information on scheduling customer calls can be found on the [support knowledge base](https://about.gitlab.com/handbook/support/knowledge-base/general/customer_calls.html).
+More information on scheduling customer calls can be found in the [support standard operating procedures](https://about.gitlab.com/handbook/support/sop/general/customer_calls.html).

 #### Implementation Support